-The content-disposition value is stored in Site -> Site Properties in the section called Default Content Disposition for Documents (Fig. 1).
+The content-disposition value is stored in Site -> Site Settings in the section called Default Content Disposition for Documents (Fig. 1 and Fig. 2).
 You can choose none, Attachment, or Inline.

-Figure 1 - Setting content-disposition in Site Properties
+Figure 2 - Setting content-disposition in Site Settings

 Keep in mind that this setting is only a recommendation to web browsers.
 Any browser and any site visitor can override and ignore the content-disposition value as they see fit.
 So you can only influence the behavior.
 If most site visitors download the file as an attachment, which you set as your preferred value, but the occasional visitor has it open and display, there isn’t much you can do.

 Setting content-disposition to Attachment means the document will be downloaded but not opened.